day8/re-frame/docs/SubscriptionsCleanup.md

      (-> db :top :b)))
 ```

-Lot's of them the same.
-Same pattern over and over.
+Lot's of them the same, over and over.

 Now, you are a person who thinks abstractly, and that repetition will feel uncomfortable.
 It will
 call to you like a Siren: "refaaaaactoooor meeeee".